ideal-lab5/timelock/ts/README.md

 # Timelock Encyrption TypeScript Wrapper

-This library provides a TypeScript wrapper for a WebAssembly (WASM) implementation of timelock encryption, designed for seamless use in web-based environments.
-It integrates easily with frameworks like React and supports timelock encryption, timelock decryption, and AES-GCM decryption functionality.
+This is a typescript library for timelock encryption.
+It is a "thin" wrapper that calls the WebAssembly (WASM) implementation of timelock encryption.
+It is designed for use in web-based environments and easily integrates with frameworks like React, Vue, etc. The library supports both the experiemental [Ideal Network beacon](https://docs.idealabs.network) as well as [Drand's](https://drand.love) Quicknet.

 ## Installation